 Overview: This page contains the latest trade data of Handguns.
 In 2019, Handguns were the world's 933rd most traded product, with a total trade of $891M.
 Between 2018 and 2019 the exports of Handguns decreased by -19.4%, from $1.11B to $891M.
 Trade in Handguns represent 0.0049% of total world trade.

 Exports: In 2019 the top exporters of Handguns were Austria ($248M), Brazil ($123M), United States ($106M), Czechia ($94.1M), and Germany ($85M).

 Imports: In 2019 the top importers of Handguns were United States ($572M), Canada ($33.6M), Brazil ($27.1M), Philippines ($24.6M), and Thailand ($23.3M).

-Tariffs: In 2018 the average tariff for Handguns was 13%, been the 272 lowest tariff using the HS4 product classification.
+Tariffs: In 2018 the average tariff for Handguns was 13%, making it the 272nd lowest tariff using the HS4 product classification.